This product has several steps to the installation. Not including the steps to download and install Splunk itself, the process is to:

 2) Installing the apps

 Log into the Splunk UI as an admin user and navigate to “Apps > Manage Apps > Install App From File”.
-Use the form on that page to upload each of the two *.spl files that you downloaded from this site.
-When it prompts you to restart, you can select “Restart Later” because we have two more apps to install first.
-Note that the *.spl file extension is an old Splunk convention that we need to support app upload in some older Splunk versions, and that in reality these files are just tar.gz files.
+Use the form on that page to upload each of the two *.tar.gz files that you downloaded from this site.
+While we’ll have to restart later for other reasons, go ahead and restart splunk after the last of these two are uploaded and installed.

 In the Apps menu click “Find more apps”.
-On the following page search for “Splunk DB Connect 2” and click the “Install” button to install the “Splunk DB Connect 2” app.
-Now finally that we have all four apps installed, you can follow the prompt to restart Splunk.
+On the following page search for “Splunk DB Connect 3” and click the “Install” button to install the “Splunk DB Connect 3” app.

 Then edit $SPLUNK_HOME\etc\apps\maps\appserver\modules\GoogleMaps\GoogleMaps.js